caseywasey/Bank-Marketing-Data-Set-Example-Project/.ipynb_checkpoints/README-checkpoint.md

 ## Description

-This repository contains an example done for the bank marketing data set contained on the UCI machine learning data repository.
+This repository contains examples of various data science project components performed on a bank marketing data set contained on the UCI machine learning data repository.

 ## Purpose

 This repository is a collection data science, analytics, and machine learning topics using a common example:

-+ Data Preprocessing
 + Exploratory Data Analysis (EDA)
 + Visualization & Plotting Data
++ Data Preprocessing
 + Segmentation/Clustering
 + Downsampling, Upsampling, and SMOTE
 + Classification of a binary target